History

 The Course aux Flambeaux, by which the sacred flame of Minerva was transmitted to succeeding generations in ancient Rome, was thus revived, and the spirit of Franklin still lives in members’ hearts.
 (N.B.
 Minerva = Roman goddess of wisdom, Athena = Greek goddess equivalent)*

-World War II led directly to the formation in New York of the Paris1930moulinrouge American Club.
+World War II led directly to the formation in New York of the Paris American Club.
 By the late 1930’s the large American business and professional colony in Paris was an established and integrated part of Parisian life.
 As the Germans advanced, Americans in Paris, reluctantly and sadly, began leaving for home; most settled in New York, and all were curious as well as heart broken about developments in Europe.
 In restaurants, on street corners, at private parties, whenever two Americans from Paris met in New York, they asked anxiously about their City of Light.

 A few Americans who had been Americans in Paris began meeting at the Brevoort Hotel in New York for lunch.
 Raymond Harper, an international lawyer, was the moving spirit but he sent out no announcements and made no phone calls, by word of mouth the news got around.
 At first there were five or six for lunch, then 10 or 12, soon 25 or 30.
 The New York colony that had once been the American business and professional colony in Paris wanted to remain in touch with itself and with France.
 The Paris American Club of New York was organized solely to realize that simple goal.